bignerdranch/Deferred/README.md

 Now, if someone defaults the `Deferred<Value>` to some `Value`, the `upon` closure will run and cancel the in-flight operation.

-Let's look at cancelling our `.Friends` asynchronous request:
+Let's look at cancelling our `AsynchronousFriends` request:

 ```swift
 /* * * CLIENT * * */